al6x/profit_hunting/tail/readme.md

 **Goal**: Estimate left and right tails on 1d, 30d, 365d log returns, using Extreme Value Theory, [POT GPT DEDH-HILL method](/tail-estimator).

+Most interesting periods are 1d and 30d.
+Larger periods >=60d have much less data and shown for comparison only.

 **Results**:

 **Data**: Daily prices of 250 stocks all starting with 1972, [details](/hist_data)`.

-Most interesting are 1d and 30d returns.
-Calculated with moving window(size=30, step-30), without overlap.
+1d and 30d returns calculated with moving window(size=30, step-30).

 For larger periods >=60d, cacluation a bit more complex, using cohorts, you can ignore details and just consider it as multiple version of same returns, you will see it as multiple lines